n8henrie/n8henrie.github.io/_posts/2013-01-19-the-process-of-getting-something-done.md

 ---
 #### Unconscious Incompetence

-> “Hey, honey… have you ever noticed those bugs in the glass cover over your light?
-It’s kinda gross.”
+> "Hey, honey... have you ever noticed those bugs in the glass cover over your light?
+It's kinda gross."

 > <!--more-->
 >
-> “No, I never had.
-You’re right, that _is_ kinda gross.”
+> "No, I never had.
+You're right, that _is_ kinda gross."

 #### Conscious Incompetence

-Several months pass as I repeatedly plan to clean out the bugs… and each time somehow forget to actually do it.
+Several months pass as I repeatedly plan to clean out the bugs... and each time somehow forget to actually do it.

 #### Conscious Competence